Reset Windows 10 PC and Keep My Files

 1. Install this software.
 Go to Backup tab and select System Backup, which will create an image of system partitions.

-2. The source data are auto selected, you just need to specify a destinationto save the image and click Start Backup.
+2. The source data are auto selected, you just need to specify a destinationto save the image.
 For better security, you could choose external hard drive, USB drive, cloud drive, etc.

-3. Wait for the process to complete, click Finish to exit.
+3. Click Start Backup to backup system in Windows 10.
+Wait for the process to complete, click Finish to exit.

 ★ How to reset Windows 10 and keep all the files and programs: